TNA X Division Championship: Creation

 The championship was created and debuted before the main event at the taping of TNA's second weekly PPV event on June 19, 2002; the event aired on June 26, 2002.
 Later, A.J.
-Styles defeated Low Ki, Jerry Lynn, and Psicosis in a Four Way Double Elimination match to be crowned the inaugural champion; this match was announced as being for the NWA X Championship on the onscreen graphic while the ring announcer stated it was for the "NWA–TNA X Championship".
+Styles defeated Low Ki, Jerry Lynn, and Psicosis in a four-way double elimination match to be crowned the inaugural champion; this match was announced as being for the NWA X Championship on the onscreen graphic while the ring announcer stated it was for the "NWA–TNA X Championship".
 Afterwards, the title was renamed the NWA–TNA X Division Championship and then shortened to just the TNA X Division Championship.
-It is the oldest currently active title in TNA.